waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Counter: Calcifer (Quilava) with Ember.
 Icarus (Pidgey) with Gust.
 Gneiss (Geodude) with Rock Throw.
 - Plan:
   1. Talk to Gym Guide at (7, 13) - DONE.
-  2. Defeat trainers (Twins at 4, 10 and 5, 10).
+  2. Defeat trainers (Twins at 4, 10 and 5, 10) - DONE.
+  3. Defeat Bug Catcher Al at (8, 10).
-  3. Explore for other trainers.
+  4. Explore for remaining trainers.
-  4. Defeat Gym Leader Bugsy.
+  5. Defeat Gym Leader Bugsy.

 ## TM/HM & Items
 - HM05 FLASH: Obtained (Requires Zephyr Badge to use outside).